Sociology in Switzerland

 8) In the city of Zürich, for example, this figure fell between 1992 and 1995 from 250 to 30 (!) jobs.

-9) It is no coincidence that the concept of lean production has developed in Japan, a country which has an extraordinarily homogeneous population in linguistic-cultural terms.
+9) It is no coincidence that the concept of "lean production" has originated in Japan, a country which has an extraordinarily homogeneous population in linguistic-cultural terms.

 10) Cf. "Zwang zum industriellen Wandel" ("Pressure for industrial change" - in Neue Zürcher Zeitung, 17./18.
 February 1996: 21)